Donnie Darko: The Director's Cut: Retrospective reviews

-Retrospective reviews have been more negative.
+Retrospective reviews of the director's cut have been more negative.
 In 2014, David Sims of The Wire listed Donnie Darko: The Director's Cut in his list of "directors' cuts messed up their own movies".
 Sims disliked the lack of ambiguity in Kelly's new version, and argued that "crowbarring [a very specific plot thread] into his director's cut made for a lesser movie".
 Similarly, Tom Hawking of Flavorwire felt that the director's cut ruined the "enduring ambiguity" of the original.
 Hawking included Donnie Darko: The Director's Cut in his 2010 list of "10 director's cuts that are worse than the original".
 Writing in Collider for a review of the 10th anniversary Blu-ray, Scott Wampler said that he felt "let-down" by the director's cut, and that it was "right in line with the sort of choices [Kelly has] made as a filmmaker since releasing Donnie Darko".
 In the Total Film book The 100 Greatest Movies of All Time, where the original cut of Donnie Darko was listed at number 87, Jonathan Dean also criticized this loss of ambiguity, remarking: "Unwisely building concrete bypasses over gossamer plot strands, [the director's cut] steers us through a spaghetti junction of possible meanings when all we really want to do is get lost."
 In a 2016 retrospective review, Germain Lussler of io9 stated that the director's cut "simply isn't as good" and "feels less magical".
 He argued that the inclusion of The Philosophy of Time Travel "[prevents] the film from being a text that the viewer could read into whatever they wanted".

 The new soundtrack received considerable criticism, with several commentators bemoaning the decision to replace "The Killing Moon" with "Never Tear Us Apart" for the opening sequence.
 Wampler felt that the song "didn't fit nearly as well", while Sims described it as being "horribly mismatched".
-Ashe Cantrel of Film School Rejects echoed this sentiment, and argued that the soundtrack "got turned into kind of a pile of crap"; In an interview with the British music magazine NME, Ian McCulloch—the lead singer of Echo & the Bunnymen—branded Kelly a "knobhead" for making the change.
+Ashe Cantrell of Film School Rejects echoed this sentiment, and argued that the soundtrack "got turned into kind of a pile of crap".
+In an interview with the British music magazine NME, Ian McCulloch—the lead singer of Echo & the Bunnymen—branded Kelly a "knobhead" for making the change.